angelddaz/de-devtools/README.md

 # Data Engineering DevTools
 This project's main focus is complete automation of Data Engineering tool Deployment.

-Instead of spending frustrating hours on tool installation, config, and deployment.
+Instead of spending frustrating hours on tool installation, config, and deployment, you can close this repos and run it.
 This repos allows you to be five commands away from writing ELT code with a modern Data Infrastructure tool stack.

 ## Tool Focus